backstage/backstage/docs/plugins/signals.md

 ## Backend plugins

-To use the events in backend plugins, you can pass the `SignalsClientManager` in plugin environment to the plugin.
+To use the signals in backend plugins, you can pass the `SignalsClientManager` in plugin environment to the plugin.
 In your `packages/backend/src/index.ts` add the client manager to the environment as follows: